 If only you can manage your time better…

-You’ll do more in life.
-You’ll complete all your tasks.
-You’ll allot time to everyone who needs it.
-You’ll achieve all your dreams.
+You’d complete all your tasks, do more in life, allot time to everyone who needs it and achieve all your dreams.

-So you read articles.
-You try every new time management ‘hack’ you come across.
-You try new techniques every week.
-But things revert to the way they were faster than a toddler sheds tears.
+You try every new time management ‘hacks’.
+But things quickly revert to the way they were.
 You spend more time on your smartphone than you would like, wondering what you must do to manage your time better.
 But it doesn’t work.

 Because ‘managing your time’ is a flawed assumption.

-You can manage your thoughts, because they belong to you.
-You can manage your life, because it’s an outcome of your actions.
-You can manage your beliefs, your behavior and money.
+You can manage your thoughts because they belong to you.
+You can manage your life because it’s an outcome of your actions.
+You can manage your beliefs, behavior, and money.
 They’re yours.

 But how can you manage ‘your’ time?